bearded-giant/mark9.nvim/README.md

 ## Persistence

-Mark files are automatically saved on exit and reloaded per project.
+Mark files are automatically saved on exit and reloaded per project on startup.
 They’re stored in:

 ```